Explore 22 Green Offices case studies

 The first one was established at Maastricht University in 2010.
 Since then, the model has been replicated by universities across Europe and won the UNESCO-Japan Prize on Education for Sustainable Development.

 Explore all case studies below and then take the online course to establish yours.
+Please get in touch with us, if you have any questions about establishing your Green Office.
+Visit our blogposts to learn more about multiple sustainable university topics.

 Green Offices in the Netherlands